 Harry Wolf was born in Charlotte.
 He graduated in 1958 from the Georgia Tech School of Architecture.
 Then he went to MIT from 1958-1960.

 1973 - The Russel and Julie Patterson Residence, 40 Old Route 116, Hinesburg VT.
 Won a 1976 AIANC Honor Award.
 Photos except aerial by Otto Bates.
-Still owned by the Pattersons.
+Still owned as of 2009 by the Pattersons.

 2008 - The Decker Canyon Residence, Malibu CA. Unbuilt.

 2011 - The Harry Wolf Apartment Interior, 1355 North Laurel Avenue, West Hollywood CA. The original Spanish Colonial house was designed in 1925 by architects Arthur and Nina Zwebel.
 Photos by Paul Raeside.